- Must visit

 Discover the best of Syracuse — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Syracuse trip today.

-A family-friendly science museum in Armory Square with hands-on exhibits and a planetarium, popular with visitors looking for an interactive indoor stop.
+Interactive science museum in Armory Square with hands-on exhibits and a dome theater, popular with families.

-Small potatoes boiled in heavily salted water, creating a creamy interior and salty crust.
-A signature Central New York side dish strongly associated with Syracuse.
+Small potatoes boiled in heavily salted water until the skins wrinkle, then served with butter.
+A classic Central New York dish strongly associated with Syracuse.

 Find answers to the most common questions about traveling from East Orange, NJ to Syracuse, NY by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Syracuse, NY, this guide helps you travel smarter and with confidence.